wyatt-js/HeelBid/README.md

 <h3><b>Authentication<b></h3>
 Uses secure sign-up and login functionality (Supabase Auth) to register users and manage sessions.
 Each user has a profile containing display name, avatar, and username.
 Authentication is required to bid, list, and view personal auction history.

+<h3><b>Live Viewer Count</b></h3>
+Displays the number of users currently viewing each auction in real-time.
+This feature helps create a sense of urgency and competition by showing bidders how many others are interested in the same item.
+Viewer data updates live without requiring a page refresh.